FREQUENTLY ANSWERED QUESTIONS

 Q6.
 Will there be vendors selling pinball parts?

 A6.
 Short answer; No. Long answer; No because the large majority of people attending the event are not pinball hobbyists.
 We would also need to provide them with some room, which means less room for pinballs.
-We had vendors attend Pinfest 2013 and it was a complete flop and a waist of time for them.
+We had vendors attend Pinfest 2013 and it was a complete flop and a waste of time for them.